 - Clinical features are extremely variable depending on the location of metastatic disease and include:

-- advanced cancer may be present. secondary to
+- Constitutional symptoms secondary to advanced cancer may be present.

 - Work up for the most likely primary cancer based on symptoms.

-- In palpable lymphadenopathy, consider patterns of to determine a likely primary cancer.
+- In palpable lymphadenopathy, consider patterns of lymphatic drainage to determine a likely primary cancer.

 - No primary site identified: Perform routine studies for CUP.